thediveo/lxkns/README.md

 `lxkns` discovers:
-- Linux namespaces in almost every nook and cranny of your hosts (open file descriptors, bind-mounts, tasks),
+- Linux namespaces in almost every nook and cranny of your hosts (open file descriptors, bind-mounts, processes, and now even tasks),
 - the mount points inside mount namespaces (correctly representing "overmounts").
 - container workloads: these are then related to the underlying Linux namespaces.

-The following container engine workloads are detected:
+The following container engine types are supported:
 - Docker,
 - plain containerd,
 - Podman (but please see the [separate instructions](podman.md)).